41. Surf Green Fender Japan Pawn Shop 72

 There was no doubt about it.
 This was a fancified Squier 51, but with a strong tip of the hat to the Fenders of the early 1970s.

-Unlike the Squier 51, it had a full-depth Strat body, but with Thinline-style f-hole.
+Unlike the Squier 51, it had a full-depth Strat body, but with a Thinline-style f-hole.
 (Still not sure whether this looks right or just plain wierd!)
 The ’72 sported a through-strung hardtail Strat bridge, a generic humbucker at the bridge, a recreation of Seth Lover’s Wide Range humbucker at the neck and a rosewood-board neck.
-Bizarrely, as well as the infamous three-bolt neck fixing, it has the neck-tilt mechanism and “bullet” truss road adjustment found on Strats and the more high-end Teles from 1972 onwards.
+As well as the infamous three-bolt neck fixing, it has the neck-tilt mechanism and “bullet” truss road adjustment found on Strats and the more high-end Teles from 1972 onwards.
 I have to say, however, the neck fit was a million times better than most 70s American Fenders I’ve played!

 Unlike its stablemate, the Pawn Shop 51, this guitar came in some attractive finishes, including Surf Green, a perfect match for my 62 Reissue, “Hubert”.
 I simply had to have one, I decided, as soon as I saw a picture.